bonsai-rx/docs/articles/documentation-style-guide.md

 ### Alerts

 Use alerts to alert users to important information.
-Only use either the `Note` or `Warning` alerts as they do not conflict with the formatting for property names.
+Only use either the `Note` or `Warning` alerts as the color scheme does not conflict with the formatting for property names.

 **Example:**
 ```markdown